Saint Fina: Legends

-Another anecdote about Fina's miracles is the one of the Ciardi family's neighbor.
+Another anecdote about Fina's miracles is that of the Ciardi family's neighbor.
 Once on the anniversary of Fina's death, when the townsfolk had declared a holiday in her honor, a neighbor, Cambio di Rustico, went to cut wood and hurt his leg.
 He asked Fina's pardon and was very sorry for not having respected her memorial.
 His cut then miraculously disappeared.

 Veneration

-Fina's body was brought to the Pieve Prepositura and during the transfer, the crowd proclaimed “The Saint is dead!”
+Miraculous healings were attributed to Fina's intercession.
+Her feast is celebrated in San Gimignano on both 12 March, the anniversary of her death, and on the first Sunday in August.
+Her relics are kept in a chapel in the Collegiata di San Gimignano.
+A hospital in San Gimignano was formerly named in her honor and several paintings of her can be found in the town.

-Fina dei Ciardi has never been formally canonized, but her cultus is strong in her hometown of San Gimignano, where she is celebrated on two separated days.
-Her first feast is on March 12 – the anniversary of her death – which has been a statutory holiday in the town since 1481.
+A papal bull issued by Pope Sixtus IV on October 1481, confirmed by Pope Paul III in 1538, permitted the public cult and veneration of Saint Fina.
+Her feast on 12 March has been a statutory holiday in the town since 1481.
 The second feast on the first Sunday of August commemorates her stopping two plagues that ravaged the town in 1479 and 1631.
 On both days, her relics are carried in procession in order to bless the town.

-The official patron saint of the town remains Saint Gimignano.
+Fina is considered a patroness and protector of the town along with Saint Gimignano.

-The hospital
+Legacy

-The most important thing “produced” in the memory of Saint Fina is the “spedale” (hospital), which took her name and was built in 1255 thanks to donations given at her tomb.
-The hospital gave hospitality to old and poor people and pilgrims too.
-It became in the following century one of the best in Tuscany.
-The building changed its name in 1816 and remained in function until the end of the 20th century.
+A hospital was built in 1255 thanks to donations given at her tomb and named after her.
+It became in the following century one of the best in Tuscany, giving hospitality to the old and poor people and pilgrims.
+The building remained in function until the end of the 20th century.
 In the hospital's chapel, the original oak wood table where Saint Fina lay down for five years is preserved.